-As such, all LEAs will be expected to demonstrate and provide evidence of meaningful consultation with stakeholders in the development of their Back-to-School Plan.
+As such, all LEAs will be required to demonstrate and provide evidence of meaningful consultation with stakeholders in the development of their Back-to-School Plan and plan for use of ARP ESSER funds.
 These stakeholders include, but are not limited to: students, families, community members, school leaders, teachers and other school-based staff, unions, school board members, central office staff, and community partner organizations.
-Evidence may include but would not be limited to: a copy of a public meeting posting from a municipality or Secretary of State, an agenda from a meaningful consultation meeting, or notes from such an engagement opportunity; RIDE will also include language in grant assurances requiring LEA affirmation.
+As well, LEAs are required, as applicable, to demonstrate engagement with stakeholders representing the interests of children with disabilities, English learners, children experiencing homelessness, children and youth in foster care, migratory students, children who are incarcerated, and other underserved students.
+Evidence of meaningful stakeholder consultation may include but would not be limited to: a copy of a public meeting posting from a municipality or Secretary of State with the LEA's plan for use of ARP ESSER funds listed as a discussion item; an agenda from a meaningful consultation meeting, or notes from such an engagement opportunity; or a letter of support from a stakeholder group.
+LEAs will be required to demonstrate and highlight how they incorporated stakeholder feedback and in put in their plans for use of ARP ESSER funds.
+RIDE will also include language in grant assurances requiring LEA affirmation of having conducted meaningful stakeholder consultation and providing the public the opportunity to provide input in the development of the LEA's plan.
 Thus, RIDE will not approve plans that do not show evidence of stakeholder engagement or key takeaways from community feedback.

-In addition to demonstrating stakeholder engagement in plan development, LEAs will be expected to identify a process and mode to receive feedback and concerns on Back-to-School plans from stakeholders, so that review and any subsequent revisions may occur every six months during the grant period, as required by the ARP Act.
+In addition to demonstrating stakeholder engagement in plan development, LEAs will be expected to identify a process and mode to receive feedback and concerns on Back-to-School plans and LEA plans for use of ARP ESSER funds from the aforementioned stakeholders. so that review and any subsequent revisions may occur every six months during the grant period, as required by the ARP Act.